Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Introduction

 The seeming goal-conditioning behavior of a cold-blooded algorithm has its roots in how AI systems are trained and deployed.
 Large language models are optimized to generate outputs that satisfy the objective implied by the prompt, conditional on their learned representations.
 Disclosing downstream use alters this implicit objective, encouraging responses that align with anticipated evaluation criteria rather than with neutral processing of the input.
+Put differently, while a goal-blind prompt positions the LLM as a neutral sensor, a goal-aware prompt transforms it into a strategic tuner.
 This behavior does not require intent or explicit embedding of forward-looking information.
 Instead, it reflects the model’s reliance on correlations learned during training and its sensitivity to contextual cues about what constitutes a desirable output.
 As a result, goal awareness can improve in-sample alignment while reducing robustness when the information environment changes.

 Our study contributes to the AI and LLM methodology literature (reviewed in Appendix \ref{sec-lit}) in two distinct ways.
 First, existing research largely attributes AI bias to algorithmic limitations.
 Look-ahead bias and memorization, for example, are commonly traced to models’ access to unintended training data \citep*{glasserman2023assessing,sarkar2024lookahead,lopez2025memorization,he2025chronologically,cao2025llms}.
-Moving beyond these training data-centric issues, AI has also been criticized for potential biases in exploration strategies and model weights, which may be related to ethical concerns \citep{fedyk2024ai} and preference alignment \citep{ouyang2024ai,hirshleifer2025social}.
+Moving beyond these training data-centric issues, AI has also been criticized for potential biases in exploration strategies and model weights, which may be related to ethical concerns \citep{fedyk2024ai} and preference alignment \citep{ouyang2024ai,hirshleifer2025social,NBERw34745}.
 Our analysis shifts the focus from these machine-level limitations to human use of machine.
 We show that human disclosure of downstream task (e.g., return and earnings predictions) reshapes intermediate outputs (e.g., sentiment and competition measures) in ways that inflate the downstream task performance.
 Ultimately, this leads to impressive in-sample results that fail to generalize out-of-sample.